sandraalhames/Q-3-Qompute-2025/README.md

 ## **Challenges and Submission Details**

 The final submission for this hackathon is a 5-10 minute presentation in any chosen format and your GitHub Repository.
+Please fill out [this google form](https://forms.gle/PBY8KsTmg4SdrbaeA) to upload all necessary information and documents.

 ## Track 1: Feynman's dream - Reversible computing